zowe/docs-site/docs/user-guide/mvd-zluxplugindefandstruct.md

 #### web

 The `web` directory is where the server serves static content for an application plug-in that includes the *webContent* attribute in its definition.
 Typically, this directory contains the output of a webpack build.
-Anything you place in this folder can be accessed by a client, so only include content that is intended to be consumed by clients.
+Anything you place in this directory can be accessed by a client, so only include content that is intended to be consumed by clients.

 ## Location of plug-in files